run-ai/docs/docs/admin/researcher-setup/templates.md

     value:
       MYUSER: $USER
 ```
-The container created will have an environment variable called `MYUSER` with the value of the linux `$USER` variable in the running host machine.
+The container created will have an environment variable called `MYUSER` with the value of the linux `$USER` variable as defined in the running host machine.

 ### Using Secrets in Templates

-It is possible to add values from Kuberenetes secret to administrative templates.
-The secret will be extracted when the Job is created.
+It is possible to add values from Kuberenetes secrets to administrative templates.
+The secret will be extracted from the secret object when the Job is created.
 For example:

 ``` YAML